-a.
-"Business Committee" shall mean the committee of the elected tribal officers, established under the Tribe's Constitution, to conduct business, investigate alternatives and options, make recommendations and carry out the mandate of the General Community Council.

-b.
-"Closely Associated Independent Contractor" shall mean any contractor that shares common ownership, officers or directors with any management principal or person related thereto.

-c.
-"Gaming" shall mean an activity in which a person stakes or risks something of value on the outcome of a contest of chance or a future contingent event, not under his or her control or influence, upon an agreement or understanding that the person, or someone else, will receive something of value in the event of a certain outcome, but shall not include bona fide business transactions.

-d.
-"Gaming Activities" shall mean any Class I, Class II, or Class III gaming activity conducted by or under the jurisdiction of the Tribe.

-e.
-"Gaming Commission" shall mean the Big Valley Gaming Commission, as established herein to monitor the Gaming Activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of gaming on the Reservation.

-f.
-"Gaming Contractor" shall mean any person or entity that supplies gaming devices or other gaming equipment, personnel, or services (including gaming management or consulting services) to any gaming activity or enterprise.
+- a.
+"Closely Associated Independent Contractor" shall mean any contractor that shares common ownership, officers or directors with any management principal or person related thereto. - b.
+"Gaming" shall mean an activity in which a person stakes or risks something of value on the outcome of a contest of chance or a future contingent event, not under his or her control or influence, upon an agreement or understanding that the person, or someone else, will receive something of value in the event of a certain outcome, but shall not include bona fide business transactions. - c.
+"Gaming Activities" shall mean any Class I, Class II, or Class III gaming activity conducted by or under the jurisdiction of the Tribe. - d.
+"Gaming Commission" shall mean the Coyote Valley Gaming Commission, as established herein to monitor the Gaming Activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of Gaming on the Reservation. - e.
+"Gaming Contractor" shall mean any person or entity that supplies gaming devices or other gaming equipment, personnel, or services (including gaming management or consulting services) to any gaming activity or enterprise. - f.

-g.
 "Gaming Enterprise" shall mean any gaming business, event, enterprise or activity conducted by or under the jurisdiction of the Tribe.

-h.
-"General Community Council" shall mean the governing body of the Tribe, as established under Article III of the Tribe's Constitution.

-i.
+- g.
 "Key Employee" shall mean a person who performs one or more of the following functions: bingo caller, counting room supervisor, chief of security, custodian of gaming supplies or cash, floor manager, pit boss, dealer, croupier, approver of credit, or custodian of gaming devices including those persons with access to cash and accounting records within such devices.
-If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year, and the four most highly compensated persons in the gaming enterprise are included in the definition of Key Employees.
-At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for Key Employees.

-j.
-"National Indian Gaming Commission" ("NIGC") shall mean the commission established under IGRA.

-k.
-"Person" shall mean any natural person or entity, including but not limited to corporations, partnerships and trusts.

-I. "Primary Management Official" shall mean the person who has management responsibility for a management contract; any person who has authority to hire and fire employees or to set up working policy for the gaming enterprise; or the chief financial officer or other person who has financial management responsibility.
-At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials.

-m.
-"Related to" shall refer to persons who are related as a father, mother, sister or brother.

-n.
-"Reservation" shall mean all lands under the jurisdiction and control of the Tribe.

-o.
-"State" shall mean the State of California.
+If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year, and the four (4) most highly compensated persons in the Gaming Enterprise are included in the definition of key employees.
+At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for key employees. - h.
+"National Indian Gaming Commission" ("NIGC") shall mean the commission established under IGRA. - i.
+"Net Revenues" shall mean gross gaming revenues from all Gaming Activities of a Gaming Enterprise, less amounts paid out as, or paid for, prizes and less total gaming-related operating expenses, excluding management fees. - j.
+"Person" shall mean any natural person or entity, including but not limited to corporations, partnerships and trusts. - k.
+"Primary Management Official" shall mean the person who has management responsibility for a management contract; any person who has authority to hire and fire employees or to set up working policy for the Gaming Enterprise; or the chief financial officer or other person who has financial management responsibility.
+At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials. - 1.
+"Related to" shall refer to persons who are related as a father, mother, sister or brother. - m.
+"Reservation" shall mean all lands under the jurisdiction and control of the Tribe. - n.
+"State" shall mean the State of California. - o.
+"Tribal Council" shall mean the governing body of the Tribe, as set forth in the Tribe's Constitution. - p.
+"Tribal Court" shall mean any court established by the Tribe to hear disputes or, if there is none that can exercise jurisdiction, then the Tribal Council. - q.

-p.
 "Tribal Member" shall mean any duly enrolled member of the Tribe.

-q.
-"Tribal Court" shall mean any court established by the Tribe to hear disputes or, if there is none, the General Community Council.

-Section 3.
-Ownership of Gaming.

-The Tribe shall have the sole proprietary interest in and responsibility for the conduct of any gaming operation authorized by this Act, except to the extent the Tribe may contract with and license a person or entity to own, operate or manage the enterprise pursuant to the provisions of IGRA or as otherwise permitted by law.